 Also at this time, the chemical industry and the tobacco industry were trying to blame each other for the rapid increase in the rate of cancers.
 So the strategy adopted by the SOCMA and the AIHC was to blame tobacco smoke (correctly) as the major cause of cancer in smokers and non-smokers, while attempting to exonerate (incorrectly) environmental products like asbestos, preservatives and pesticides.
 Whelan was judged to be highly successful in her political lobbying, and the tobacco industry loathed her because she was deflecting all blame for chemically induced cancer rates to the more visible problem of smoking.
 In June 1987, Bill Murray CEO of Philip Morris, in his final Operation Downunder report, uses "Elizabeth Waylen for the chemical industry" as an example of the type of ally they need,

 Whelan soon made herself a name as "consumer advocate" on radio and in the TV by vigorously attacking smoking and the tobacco industry.
 Very soon she was a television celebrity who was toasted by activist groups opposed to smoking.
 It was the perfect camouflage.
 Stare, by contrast, tended to keep his head down when she attacked the tobacco industry.

 American Council on Science and Health

-In mid 1978 Whelan and Stare founded the American Council on Science and Health, with Whelan taking the front position as "Executive Director" and Stare assuming the role of Deputy.
-He tended to keep his head down when she attacked the tobacco industry.
+When in mid 1978, Whelan and Stare supposedly 'founded' the American Council on Science and Health, Whelan took the front position as "Executive Director" and Stare assuming the role of Deputy.
 Whelan's husband Steven provided the legal backup through his law firm, Thacher, Proffitt and Wood.